raabteam/raab7-analysis/README.md

 Written by Robert Butcher and Ian McCormick, on behalf of the RAAB Team

-*International Centre for Eye Health, London School of Hygiene & Tropcial Medicine*
+*International Centre for Eye Health, London School of Hygiene & Tropical Medicine*

 Please contact raab_team@lshtm.ac.uk with feedback, comments or questions.